Automated identification of Ichneumonoidea wasps via YOLO-based deep learning: Integrating HiresCam for Explainable AI: Results and discussion

-YOLOv26 showed improved overall discrimination across Apidae, Bethylidae, Halictidae, and Vespidae.
-Ichneumonidae achieved 97\% accuracy, while Braconidae and Chrysididae remained above 94\%.
-Although Colletidae remained less separable, cross-class confusion was generally lower than with YOLOv12.
+YOLOv26 showed improved overall discrimination.
+Ichneumonidae achieved 97\% accuracy, while Braconidae remained above 94\%.
 The concentration of high diagonal values and the reduction of off-diagonal errors indicate enhanced generalization and more consistent inter-family boundary learning in YOLOv26.